Perfect Nuclear Cloverleaf v3, Modular 1-4 cores book : 40-480MW, All the bells and whistles

 Image

-It autostarts - perfect automation.
-Wait till morning or until charge clock counts 200seconds (upper right combinator area).
+It autostarts.
+Wait till morning or until charge clock counts 200 seconds (upper right combinator area).

-dead straight line of 83 turbines producing 480MW sustainable output.
-Also, get notice, there is no drop when new cell is inserted, because cold interval is reduced to 1 tick (usual game performance is 60 ticks per second).
+83 turbines are producing dead straight line of 480MW in sustainable output.
+There is no power drop when new cell is inserted, because the cold interval is reduced to ~1 tick (usual game performance is 60 ticks per second).

 Chart